-How to Write a Comparative Essay: Structure & Tips
+How to Write a Comparative Essay: Structure, Tips & Examples

 A comparative essay may be something you are unfamiliar with in your schooling journey so far, the structure of the essay as a whole should be quite familiar to you.
 As you already know, having the correct structure and practices when writing is vital to having a good end product.
 This article will build on what you already know and teach you some new skills in how to write a comparative essay.